LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  * Add reference to range.adapter.
  * Remove `is_noexcept_sender`.
  * Remove `just_error`.
+ * Clarified use of parameter packs of values and errors.
+ * Removed confusing use of `on` in addition to `via` in the final example.

 # Introduction
 In [@P0443R11] we have included the fundamental principles described in [@P1660R0], and the fundamental requirement to customize algorithms.